 I am intrigued by the complexity of life with its many dimensions, multiple layers, frequent changes and continual evolution.
-Full of stories, events, and experiences, I see life as a positive energy that I then translate into color, texture
+Full of stories, events, and experiences, I see life as a positive energy that I then translate into color, texture and yes, dimension.

 My creative process involves recurring development and destruction.
 Without a preconceived plan, each action informs the next.
 There is a continual exchange between spontaneous and deliberate moves.
 The primary theme is an evolution from adversity to optimism.
 I revive assorted items unified by circumstances of hardship – being worn out, almost destroyed or no longer wanted.
 During development, these once abandoned items are transformed to emerge as an integral part of each painting.

 Ultimately each painting comes to life revealing a sense of lyrical movement ready to add drama to your decor.

 An intriguing combination of textures, predominantly warm colors and a variety of materials playfully dance during in the development of each piece of Thyra’s art.
 Materials are separated from their intended purpose then converted to become an integral part of each painting.

 Thyra traces her current creative style back to a serendipitous event that led her to reinvent her process and her art.
 That event was a rambunctious rescue dog named Xena.
 As Thyra explained, “With a grabby and destructive attitude, Xena ruined many items of clothing, bedding, toys, you name it.
 In trying to find the positive in Xena’s ruinous nature, the destroyed items were resurrected to became integral parts of new creations.”